billthefarmer/diary/src/main/assets/help.md

 ## Index
 You may use an index page.
 If an index page is set the app will start on that page unless receiving media from another app.

+## Template
+You may use an entry template.
+If a template is set it will be copied to the current day's entry if it is blank.

 ## Text
 You may receive text clips from another app.
 A date picker will pop